kaapana/kaapana/docs/source/platform_user_guide/platform_user_guide_fs.rst

 #.
 Press the ``Start Workflow`` button (the one with the Play symbol) and start the ``delete-series-from-platform`` workflow.
 #.
 In the ``Workflow List`` the status of the deletion can be observed.
 Once the workflow has successfully ended the images are deleted from the platform.

-For more information check out the documentation of the workflow at :ref:`extensions delete`.
+For more information check out the documentation of the workflow at :ref:`faq_howto_remove_data`.

 Viewing and Exploring images